Idavela: Plot

 They go for a long walk, find a girl near the lake and follow her to find that she stays in the room next to theirs in the same hotel.
 They try to get friendly with her.
 She (Nalini) mentions her name to be Malu or they can call her Molu as her mother calls her.
 She develops a liking towards Ravi and dislikes Thomas.
 This creates jealousy among the other boys towards Ravi.
 Ravi falls in love with Molu which he tells her but she doesn't respond.
 Thomas warns Ravi that they are not here to stay forever and has to tell her their intention in his next meeting with her.
 The next day Ravi meets with Molu, asks her to pose for a few photos which she does willingly.
 They walk a long distance away from the hotel with the other 3 boys following them without their knowledge.
 Then Ravi informs Molu that he has been sent to her to tell her to cooperate with the boys.
-She smilingly tells him to lie to his friends that they made love and she wouldn't mind it.
+She smilingly tells him to lie to his friends that they had sex and she wouldn't mind it.
 Overhearing this, Thomas jumps in front of her and tries to rape her.
 Ravi runs to the hotel to get help with Alosius trying to stop him.
 Ravi runs into a muddy swamp and gets engulfed by it.
 Alosius tries to save him and gets stuck in the mud.
 Hearing his shout, the other 2 boys along with Molu rush there and pull him out.
 Molu realizes that Ravi has drowned and Alosius confirms the same.
 They try in vain to find Ravi in the swamp.
 Thomas threatens to kill Molu if she tells anyone about this incident.
 Molu informs them that she also feels responsible for what's happened and wouldn't inform anyone.
 She returns to the hotel.
 The boys wait for the evening, when Christmas celebrations start, to return to the hotel so that no one would notice that Ravi is missing.
 At night, Madhavan brings them their drink which they had ordered the previous day.
 After Madhavan leaves Thomas asks the boys to have their drinks but they refuse.
 They accuse him of being hard hearted and of being responsible for the death of Ravi.
 Thomas throws the bottle through the window and walks out to the balcony to find Molu standing next door.
 She accuses him of being a cheat and murderer.
 The next morning, Alosius and Swami are packing their bags when Molu walks into their room.
 She enquires about Thomas to find that he is nowhere to be found.
 Madhavan informs them that he saw Thomas walking a far distance away.
 Aloysius, Swami and Molu run towards the direction pointed by Madhavan calling out Thomas' name.
 They come near the muddy swamp and find his cigarette packet and match box nearby.
 They prod the mud with a log of wood to find a hand come up which confirms their doubts that Thomas has drowned in the swamp.